 Dietary changes can help prevent stomach ulcers from developing.

-People at risk of stomach ulcers should include more of the following nutrients in their diet:
+People at risk of stomach ulcers should

 - Fruits and vegetables: Eating a variety of fruits and vegetables is key to a healthy digestive tract lining.
 These foods are rich in antioxidants, inhibit acid secretion, and contain cytoprotective and anti-inflammatory properties.
 A 2017 study advises that these are all important factors for preventing and treating ulcers.